 - L-Theanine promotes tranquillity, while Chamomile, Passionflower, and Lemon Balm soothe and relax.

 - Adult gummies are naturally flavoured with blackberry & mint.
 Are gluten-free.

 - Fall asleep and stay asleep right away.

-- No artificial flavor, color.
-No preservatives, no sugar, no startch.
+- No artificial flavour, colour.
+No preservatives, no sugar, no starch.

 - Melatonin Gummies 6mg